Avenanthramide: Anti-inflammatory and anti-itch activity

 Studies made by Sur (2008) provide evidence that avenanthramides significantly reduce the inflammatory response.
 Inflammation is a complex and self-protection reaction that occurs in the body against foreign substance, cell damage, infections, and pathogens.
 The inflammatory responses are controlled through a group called cytokines that is produced by the inflammatory cells.
-Furthermore, the expression of cytokines are regulated through inhibition of Nuclear Transcription Factor Kappa B (NF-κB).
-Many studies have demonstrated that Avenanthramides can reduce the production of pro-inflammatory cytokines such as IL-6, IL-8, and MCP-1 by inhibiting NF-κB activation that is responsible for activating the genes of inflammatory response.
+Furthermore, the expression of cytokines are regulated through inhibition of nuclear transcription factor kappa B (NF-κB).
+Many studies have demonstrated that avenanthramides can reduce the production of pro-inflammatory cytokines such as IL-6, IL-8, and MCP-1 by inhibiting NF-κB activation that is responsible for activating the genes of inflammatory response.
 Thus, these oat polyphenols mediate the decrease of inflammation by inhibiting the cytokine release.
-In addition, it was found that avenanthramides inhibit neurogenic inflammation, which is defined as an inflammation triggered by the nervous system that causes vasodilatation, edema, warmth, and hypersensitivity.
+In addition, it was found that avenanthramides inhibit neurogenic inflammation, which is defined as an inflammation triggered by the nervous system that causes vasodilation, edema, warmth, and hypersensitivity.
 Also, avenanthramides significantly reduce the itching response, and its efficiency is comparable to the anti-itch effect produced by hydrocortisone.